agardnerIT/obslab-k6/docs/snippets/live-code-snippets-save-connection-details.md

 ## Set Details for Live Code Snippets

+Your browser needs to make an authenticated connection to the codespace.
+To do so, the browser needs the endpoint and secret key available.

+These are stored in the browsers local storage and you will retrieve and set these now.

 Retrieve the URL by going to the `Ports` tab in the codespace, click the row corresponding to port `8000` and press `Ctrl + c`.
 Alternatively you can right click and choose `Copy Local address`